francescozanoni/tutorials/laravel_as_saml_sp.md

     }
     ```
-    N.B.: for the scope of this tutorial, event listeners are hard-coded in file *app/Providers/EventServiceProvider.php*, but the most suitable solution would move this code into two classes under directory *app/Listeners*
+    N.B.: for the scope of this tutorial, event listeners are hard-coded in file *app/Providers/EventServiceProvider.php*, but the most suitable solution would consist of two classes under directory *app/Listeners*

 1. customize welcome view, to display login/logout links, in file *app/resources/views/welcome.blade.php*: